blazium-engine/blazium-docs/tutorials/animation/creating_movies.rst

 Creating movies
 ===============

-Godot can record **non-real-time** video and audio from any 2D or 3D project.
+Blazium can record **non-real-time** video and audio from any 2D or 3D project.
 This kind of recording is also called *offline rendering*.
 There are many scenarios where this is useful: